rickypeng99/customVideoPlayer/readme.md

 ## How to run

-use `node server.js` at the root to start the backend
+use `node server.js` at the root to start the backend (be sure tp run with `npm install` first in this folder!)
-use `npm start` in the `/client` folder to start the frontend
+use `npm start` in the `/client` folder to start the frontend  (be sure tp run with `npm install` first at the root as well!)

 ## Cover letter